 Introduction to Hernando, Mississippi

 Hernando, Mississippi, in De Soto county, is 24 miles S of Memphis, Tennessee.
-Part of the surrounding Memphis metro area, Hernando is home to some 6,812 residents.
+Hernando is part of the surrounding Memphis metro area.

 The city was named after Hernando DeSoto, who discovered the Mississippi River in 1541.
 The city was incorporated in 1840.
 The first high school of the area was established in 1879.
 It is in De Soto County, which was founded in 1836.